 ME #14: Folding Drone Team

-- Description: A 3-D printed, fold-able quad copter being able to fit into a rocket payload and deployed in flight
+- Description: A 3-D printed, foldable quadcopter able to fit into a rocket payload and be deployed in flight

 - Students: Matthew Coleman, Micah Vallin, Chris Jackson, Marshall Miller, Jon Kane